 Train your crew to let go of the dock line if it gets too taught and is going to pull them over.
 You can always start again.
 Practice makes perfect.

 In Blue Lagoon, St. Vincent the Mooring field is quite tight.
 We used this trick again without a hitch.
 Practice this method at your home waterway next time you are out.
-Then by the time you get to the Caribbean, you’ll be an expert.
+Then by the time you yacht chartering to the Caribbean, Pacific, or Mediterranean, you’ll be an expert.